Hoecker-Lab/pocketoptimizer/README.rst

 Both can be used in the same way to write Python scripts.
 By typing either of the commands in the commandline a local server is opened in your browser.
-Additionally, an IP address and a port need to be defined while starting Jupyter:

-``jupyter-lab --ip 0.0.0.0 --port 8080``
+``jupyter-lab``

 or

-``jupyter-notebook --ip 0.0.0.0 --port 8080``

-The port can be any number from 8080-8089.

-To make interactive widgets available in the Jupyter-Lab environment, you have to manually type the following two commands in the command line

-``jupyter nbextension enable --py --sys-prefix widgetsnbextension`` ``jupyter labextension install @jupyter-widgets/jupyterlab-manager``
+``jupyter-notebook``

-Before being able to use PocketOptimizer in Jupyter you need to install the kernel of the conda environment:
+Before being able to use PocketOptimizer in Jupyter you need to install the kernel from inside the conda environment:

 .. code-block:: bash